-- 1. Preexisting lodging facilities shall receive a basic life-safety inspection as defined by the Building Division. - 2.
-Preexisting lodging facilities license shall be renewed every other year. - 3.
-Such uses are not subject to the requirements for short-term rentals as set forth in subsection B., above.
+- 1. Preexisting lodging facilities shall receive a basic life-safety inspection. - 2.
+Preexisting lodging facilities shall re-register on a bi-annual basis.

+3. Such uses are not subject to the requirements for short-term rentals as set forth in subsection B., above.